joshjennings98/joshjennings98.github.io/src/blog/website.md

 We use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) and change them based on whether the checkbox is checked.
 We can then reference these variables in the CSS (such as when we set the background and text colour) to update the colours accordingly.

-We can also utilise [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) to detect whether the initial colour scheme should be light or dark.
-Since we can use generic terminalogy in our labels, we can treat the light mode as the dark mode for users who initially requested the dark mode.
+We also utilise [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) to detect whether the alternative colour scheme should be light or dark.
 There is this neat [codepen demo](https://codepen.io/kleinfreund/pen/NmpKZM) for determining whether your web browser supports this and what defaults to.
-This all means that the website will be the correct mode for users and they won't have to click the checkbox to toggle the theme.
-This ultimately makes the whole approach with the checkbox pointless, but this whole website is an exercise in pointlessness so I am doing it anyway.
-It also led to some interesting problems that I got to solve, I will go over theses in the next few sections.
+This all means that the website will have the correct colour scheme for users if they toggle the theme.

 One more problem arises.
-The checkbox is not part of the content and so it is unaffected by the styling.
+In this case, the checkbox is not part of the content and so it is unaffected by the styling.
 We cannot make it part of the container because it will never be able to affect the styling of it's parent.
 Luckily, since the label that you can click doesn't have to be a sibling of the checkbox itself, we can just hide the actual checkbox.
 Since the label can be clicked and we used the `for` attribute, it should still be accessible.

 ## Storing theme across pages